adamatics/containerize-streamlit-app/README.md

 # Building and deploying a containerized Streamlit app on AdaLab
 This repository contains files and folders that define a Streamlit app (`pages/`, `utils/`, `0_🏡_Main page.py`, and `start_app.sh`) and a Containerfile (`Containerfile`) that specifies the build steps to build a container image for the Streamlit app.
 This README also contains instructions for building and deploying the Streamlit app in version 1.3.x of [AdaLab](https://adamatics.com/index.php/platform-2/).

-To view the videos, open this README in GitHub at: [https://github.com/adamatics/containerize-streamlit-app](https://github.com/adamatics/containerize-streamlit-app).
+This README can also be viewed in GitHub at: [https://github.com/adamatics/containerize-streamlit-app](https://github.com/adamatics/containerize-streamlit-app).

+Download the instruction videos to watch them, there are links under the paragraph in which they are referred to.

 ## Template for an advanced Streamlit app